 - Add “cheese” sauce and mix together until heated through.

-- Before serving, sprinkle with extra vegan Parmesan-style shreds and chili powder.
+- Before serving, sprinkle with chili powder and extra vegan Parmesan-style shreds, if desired.

 Tips: